Atte149/hiddify-from-root/README.md

 # hiddify-from-root
-start hiddify from root with GUI on Wayland
+script for start hiddify from root with GUI using shortcut.
+Tested on Fedora Silverblue 42.